Edit this page

 npx expo install expo-settings

-You should now be able to use the module inside your app!
-To test it, edit the App.js in the app and render the text message from expo-settings.
+You can now use the module in your app!
+To test it, edit app/(tabs)/index.tsx and render the text message from expo-settings.

 import * as Settings from 'expo-settings';